 - Requests received vs fulfilled

 An IT team might use ProForma to manage requests for new hardware.
-Like the Marketing team, they could pipe form data to Jira fields where they could then query them to find out how many requests there were for desktops, laptops, smartphones, etc. This information could be coordinated with procurements to track the quantity of an item requested vs the quantity purchased, how many new machines of each type were actually purchased vs. how many were re-allocated from other parts of the organizations, etc.
+Like the Marketing team, they could pipe form data to Jira fields where they could then query them to find out how many requests there were for desktops, laptops, smartphones, etc. This information could be coordinated with procurement to track the quantity of an item requested vs the quantity purchased, how many new machines of each type were actually purchased vs. how many were re-allocated from other parts of the organizations, etc.

 The ability to create forms specifically designed for a given request type lets teams collect the information they need.
 The fact that those forms are backed by a Jira workflow empowers teams to carry out the request fulfillment process.
 And the ability to pipe form data through to Jira fields means teams can query and use form data any way they need to.
 The possibilities are almost endless, but one thing is certain.
 Helping business teams better manage and measure their requests will result in better service, happier employees and an overall big win for your organization.